-Copper Pendants Up the Ante for Established Brand
+Copper Pendants Up the Ante for Established Commercial Brand

 Brand identity is critical to any business success.
 Not just a logo, color, or design, but the sum of these that help convey your business’s personality, stability, and credibility to consumers.
 Knowing when to tinker with a successful branding scheme takes a keen eye.